koriroys/pakyow-docs/docs/helpers/logging.md

 name: Logging
 ---

-Write to the log using the static Log class:
+Write to the log using the static Logger class:

     ruby:
-    Log.puts 'hello log'

-    # prints 'hello log' to the log
+    Pakyow.logger.write 'hello log'

+You can also specify a severity:

+    ruby:
+    Pakyow.logger.write 'this is just a warning', :warn

+The logger can be [configured](/configuration) to ignore statements below a particular severity.